"I killed 3 of my best friends."

 Don't drive drunk."

 Unfortunately, Taylor’s story doesn’t only include killing three people, seriously injuring another, landing himself in prison, and causing his family and his friends’ families immeasurable pain.
 There’s one more life dramatically impacted by his crash – his daughter's.
-Taylor’s daughter was nearly 1-year-old when the crash happened and, subsequently, has only known her father in prison.
+Taylor’s daughter was nearly 1-year-old when the crash happened and, until recently, only knew her father in prison.

 Whether you think you’re “fine” to drive, don’t want anyone else to drive your vehicle, only have a short distance to go, or have driven after drinking alcohol in the past with no issue, those aren’t excuses to jeopardize the lives of those in the vehicle with you.
 Driving under the influence of drugs and/or alcohol is 100% preventable and it’s our individual responsibility to ensure we make the right choices.